-10.25 There may be instances when staff have inadvertently breached safeguarding guidelines without meaning any harm and without imposing any danger to the child.
+10.27 There may be instances when staff have inadvertently breached safeguarding guidelines without meaning any harm and without imposing any danger to the child.
+Staff should be encouraged and feel confident to self-refer, where for example, they have found themselves in a situation that could be misinterpreted, might appear compromising to others and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.
 In these instances, the staff member should make a neutral declaration to the DSL without fear of any reprimand.
 Any serious breaches will of course be treated in the normal way.